 Irony alert: Stettheimer rarely sold her art, saying at one point “letting people have your paintings is like letting them wear your clothes.”
 Beyond that, according to Helen Holmes in The Observer, “at the end of her life, she directed her sister to burn all of the artwork she ever produced, an order that her sister fortunately did not follow.”

 Very fortunately.
 You don’t have to take my word for it, though.
-Check out Christopher Benfey’s excellent NYRB review, The Bruegel of Bendel’s, for further details.
+Check out Christopher Benfey’s New York Review of Books piece, The Bruegel of Bendel’s, for further details.

-Also at the Jewish Museum, the work of another favorite artist – Modigliani Unmasked.
+Also at the Jewish Museum, the work of another favorite artist of ours – Modigliani Unmasked.

 Much more in this video, so don’t give us that long face.